- Books, Literature, and Writing»

 Pulling into a gas station, she topped up her tank, grateful that the rain had subsided.
 Stepping into the station shop, she grabbed a bottle of vitamin water from the fridge and an egg and cress sandwich.

-"Nice weather" Annabelle muttered as she stepped towards the sales counter, the sales assistant behind it, doing his best not to look bored by fixing the small display of mints on display.
+"Nice weather" Annabelle muttered as she stepped towards the sales counter, the sales assistant behind it doing his best not to look bored by fixing the small display of mints next to the till.

 "Just a wee bit of rain" he replied as he began to scan her items, but not before scanning her attractive body first with his wondering eyes.